hydra3333/Pi4CC/README.md

 On the left, click on `Default Web Site`, to highlight it.
 On the right, click on link `Basic Settings`
 In `Physical path:` choose the top level folder you chose earlier, eg `C:\IIS`
-Click on `Test Settings` button - Authenticalion should be OK, Authorization should be "unable to verfy access", click "Close".
+Click on `Test Settings` button - Authenticalion should be OK, Authorization should be `unable to verfy access`, click Close.
 Click OK to set the new settings.

 On the left, click on `Default Web Site`, to highlight it.